SarthakMakhija/tech-lessons/_posts/2021-04-04-diving-into-java-bytecode.md

 5. At this stage, values 10 and 20 have been assigned to addend and augend in LocalVariableTable, and our stack is empty.
 This means these 2 values need to be brought into stack before an addition can be performed
 6. **iload_1** copies the value from slot 1 of LocalVariableTable to the stack
 7. **iload_2** copies the value from slot 2 of LocalVariableTable to the stack
-8. Stack now contains 10 and 20. **iadd** pops the 2 integer values from top 2 positions of stack and sums them up.
+8. Stack now contains 10 and 20. **iadd** pops 2 integer values from top 2 positions of stack and sums them up.
 It stores the result back in the stack top
 9. **ireturn** takes the value from stack top and returns an integer

 Following diagram represents the overall execution -